VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip

-To enhance efficiency in image and video generation, numerous models have been distilled to support inference in just a few steps (1-8 steps), such as Flux Schnell \citep{noauthor_black-forest-labs/flux.1-schnell_2025}, Stable Diffusion 3.5 Large Turbo \citep{sd3}, SDXL Lighting \cite{lin_sdxl-lightning:_2024}, and CaucVid LoRA \citep{noauthor_kijai/wanvideo_comfy_nodate, yin_slow_2025}.
+However, to enhance efficiency in image and video generation, numerous models have been distilled to support inference in just a few steps (1-8 steps), such as Flux Schnell \citep{noauthor_black-forest-labs/flux.1-schnell_2025}, Stable Diffusion 3.5 Large Turbo \citep{sd3}, SDXL Lighting \citep{lin_sdxl-lightning:_2024}, SNOOPI \citep{nguyen_snoopi:_2024}, and CausVid \citep{noauthor_kijai/wanvideo_comfy_nodate, yin_slow_2025}.
 However, CFG is incompatible with these models.
-These models are usually distilled and run in a guidance scale of 0 or 1 (depending on frameworks), which means only the positive guidance is used, and there is no extrapolation.
-When CFG is forcibly applied, the image will usually be over-saturated when the CFG scale is large enough to remove the unwanted concepts.
-Additionally, when the step counts are too small, the output shows both positive and negative prompts instead of explicitly avoiding the negative prompt \citep{nguyen_snoopi:_2024} due to divergence between positive and negative guidance signals \citep{chen_normalized_2025}.
+These models are usually distilled and run in CFG-disabled mode, which means only the positive guidance is used, and there is no extrapolation.
+When CFG is applied forcefully, the resulting image often becomes oversaturated, particularly when the CFG scale is set high enough to suppress unwanted concepts.
+Moreover, if the number of diffusion steps is too low, the output may reflect features from both the positive and negative prompts \citep{nguyen_snoopi:_2024}, rather than excluding the negative prompt entirely.
+This occurs due to a divergence between the positive and negative guidance signals \citep{chen_normalized_2025}.
 An example is shown in Figure~\ref{fig:bad_cfg}.
 Additionally, even if CFG works, it requires two forward passes, one for positive guidance and one for negative guidance, which doubles the run time.

-To address this, two methods, NASA \citep{nguyen_snoopi:_2024} and NAG \citep{chen_normalized_2025}, have been introduced, employing negative guidance within attention space rather than the output space.
-NASA is currently limited to cross-attention models, while NAG primarily targets quality control rather than negative prompt avoidance.
-Both methods calculate positive and negative attentions separately and subtract them using a prefixed scale, resulting in a fixed guidance strength throughout the generation and on different areas on the image.
-This approach lacks adaptability to various time steps, layers, or image regions, limiting effectiveness in negative prompt adherence \citep{schramowski_safe_2023, koulischer_dynamic_2025, ban_understanding_2024}.
+To address this, two methods, Negative Steer Away Attention (NASA) \citep{nguyen_snoopi:_2024} and Normalized Attention Guidance (NAG) \citep{chen_normalized_2025}, have been introduced, employing negative guidance within attention final output space rather than the output space.
+NASA is currently limited to cross-attention models (though it can be re-implemented into other models), while NAG primarily targets quality control rather than negative prompt avoidance.
+Both methods calculate positive and negative attentions separately and subtract them using a prefixed scale (same as CFG), resulting in a fixed guidance strength throughout the generation, across different areas of the image, and at different layers of the model.
+This approach lacks adaptability to various time steps, layers, or image regions, limiting effectiveness in negative prompt adherence compared to a more adaptive method \citep{schramowski_safe_2023, koulischer_dynamic_2025, ban_understanding_2024}.